tomwechsler/Ethical_Hacking_and_Penetration_Testing/Security_Configuration_Assessment/IT_Security_Assessments.md

 ## **8. Conclusion**

-The five assessments—Risk, Security Control, Compliance, Vulnerability, and Penetration Testing—are critical to a comprehensive cybersecurity strategy.
+The five assessments — Risk, Security Control, Compliance, Vulnerability, and Penetration Testing — are critical to a comprehensive cybersecurity strategy.
 Together, they provide a framework for identifying, mitigating, and validating risks.
 By linking these assessments to business objectives and employing the principles of "Defense in Depth," organizations can enhance their resilience against evolving threats.
 A continuous and integrated assessment cycle is essential for long-term security success.

 ---